 Both user and session funnels can be grouped by Device properties (app version, platform, device model, or OS version) or by User properties (country, city, or any other custom properties you send to UXCam such as language, acquisition source, or age).

-Note » Our funnels are open funnels and not necessarily linear, which means that your users can come back to a previous step or perform any other action before completing the next step on the funnel, therefore, as long as the user completes all the required steps, we will consider it a conversion.
+Note » Our funnels are not exact order funnels, therefore funnels are not necessarily linear, which means that your users can come back to a previous step or perform any other action before completing the next step on the funnel, therefore, as long as the user completes all the required steps, we will consider it a conversion.